 Academy Award®-Nominated Director Daniel Raim attended the American Film Institute in Los Angeles, where he studied under one of Alfred Hitchcock’s most esteemed collaborators, Production Designer Robert F. Boyle.

 He has created a trilogy of documentaries about Hollywood’s great behind

 the scenes masters including, THE MAN ON LINCOLN’S NOSE (2000, Oscar-Nominated

 documentary short); SOMETHING’S GONNA LIVE (2010, Los Angeles Times Critics’

 Pick) and HAROLD AND LILLIAN: A HOLLYWOOD LOVE STORY (2015, Official Selection

 Cannes Film Festival).

-Due to the popularity of this article, Daniel has created a special in-depth scriptwriting master class for those who are seeking help with their documentary scripts.
+Due to the popularity of this article, Daniel has created a special in-depth storytelling and scriptwriting course for those who are seeking help with structuring their documentary.